 Myths and Realities about Acrylic Gesso and Encaustic

 An acrylic binder does not mean a less absorbent coating.
 R&F Encaustic Gesso is extremely absorbent and durable.
-Real-world testing at R&F has demonstrated time and again, it is not the binder that dictates whether or not a ground is suitable for encaustics—it is how one uses it.
+Testing at R&F has demonstrated time and again, it is not the binder that dictates whether or not a ground is suitable for encaustics—it is how one uses it.

-When used properly, acrylic is one of the most durable and preferred binders available to artists.
+When used properly, acrylic is one of the most durable binders available to artists.
 It has wonderful adhesive properties and flexibility.
 Carefully tweaked with some other materials, it is quite suitable for use with encaustic paint.
 Think of it this way.
-For years, artists have successfully used traditional rabbit-skin glue gesso as a ground for encaustic.
+For years, artists have successfully used traditional rabbit-skin glue as a painting ground.
 Rabbit-skin glue by itself is a slick, nonporous, and brittle medium.
 On its own, it is not a good ground for encaustic.
-When you combine it with the right proportion of solid materials (titanium, chalk, etc.) it becomes a very suitable ground for encaustics.
+However, when you combine it with the right proportion of solid materials (titanium, chalk, etc.) it becomes a very suitable ground.